Microbial enhanced oil recovery: Direct effects

 The effects of pressure on microbial growth under deep ocean conditions were investigated by ZoBell and Johnson in 1949.
 They called those microbes whose growth was enhanced by increasing pressure, barophilic.
 Other classifications of microorganisms are based on whether microbial growth is inhibited at standard conditions (piezophiles) or above 40 MPa (piezotolerants).
 From a molecular point of view, the review of Daniel shows that at high pressures the DNA double helix becomes denser, and therefore both gene expression and protein synthesis are affected.

 Indirect effect

 Increasing pressure increases gas solubility, and this may affect the redox potential of gases participating as electron acceptors and donors, such as hydrogen or CO2.

 Pore size/geometry

-One study has concluded that substantial bacterial activity is achieved when there are interconnections of pores having at least 0.2µ diameter.
+One study has concluded that substantial bacterial activity is achieved when there are interconnections of pores having at least 0.2 μm diameter.
 It is expected that pore size and geometry may affect chemotaxis.
 However, this has not been proven at oil reservoir conditions.